 - 1st January 2018 – The implementation of VAT commences from this date.

 - 1st January 2019 – Deadline for VAT to be fully implemented in each specific region.

-What does it mean for our clients: The changes in the rules in relation to VAT has a significant impact on our clients who do work in the Middle East and have offices based in these locations.
+What does it mean for you.
+These changes have a significant impact tp firms who do work in the Middle East and have offices based in these locations.
 As seen with the EU VAT Validation rules put in place over five years ago, for any businesses that meet the criteria, they will need to register for VAT in the specific states in which they are located, but also their customers in these regions will need to provide them with VAT registration numbers.
-These will need to be validated by the VAT authorities.
-This will also have a significant impact on the way our customers invoice their clients going forward in our systems.
+These must be validated by the VAT authorities.
+This will also have a significant impact on the way you invoice your clients going forward.

-VAT configuration will need to be implemented for these entities and changes to our invoice and credit note templates will need to be actioned as our customers must charge VAT on services supplied.
+VAT configuration will need to be implemented for these entities and changes to invoice and credit note templates will need to be actioned your firm must charge VAT on services supplied.

 From a GL perspective, new accounts will also need to be created for VAT purposes as all financial transactions need to be recorded and reflect the changes made to VAT.
-There is also a potential knock on effect on our clients in relation to how they report for their Middle East offices.
+There is also a potential knock on effect in relation to how you report for their Middle East offices.

-It will also have an impact of time management and manpower for our clients as an additional project and will impact the day to day running of their current processes.
+It will also have an impact of time management and manpower for firms as an additional project and will impact the day to day running of their current processes.

-What can we do to help: Helm360’s experience in providing solutions for our customers is second to none.
-Using our Implementation Methodology, we can help our customers prepare for any challenges they face over the coming year.
+How we can help: Using our Implementation Methodology, we can help you prepare for any challenges you face over the coming year.
 These include:

 - Template Development (Design Gallery)

 - Testing new functionality